atantos/Swirl.jl/README.md

 Select a lesson (enter number, command, or 0 to go back): 1

 ============================================================
-| Basic Math and Variables
+| Basic Math and Bindings
 ============================================================
-Learn basic arithmetic operations and how to assign variables in Julia.
+Learn basic arithmetic operations and how to create bindings in Julia.

 💡 Available commands: 'hint' (get help), 'skip' (skip question), 'back' (return to menu), 'info' (show commands again)